 Click the OK button to accept the current reverberation and noise and return to main screen.
 Otherwise, click the Cancel button to discard changes and return to the main screen.

 Figure 8.9 The ReverberationAndNoise profile editor is based on the 2-dimensional editor, where each reverberation and noise value is valid for a single position.
-The value represents a vertex on the envelope of the curve of reverberation and noise.

 8.8 Volume Back Scatter